swanss/FragFold/README.md

 ### A note on file systems and NextFlow compatibility

-Nextflow uses file locking to store task metadata and can only be run in a directory that has locking, this is not compatible with certain file system types, such as Lustre.
-To check what is available, use `findmnt`, the output will report the file system type for available directories and also describe whether it is available in the OPTIONS column (If you see `noflock`, then you know it is not supported).
+Nextflow uses file locking to store task metadata and can only be run in a directory that has locking.
+This is not compatible with certain file system types, such as Lustre.
+To check what file systems are available on your system, use `findmnt`, the output will report the file system type for available directories and also describe whether it is available in the OPTIONS column (If you see `noflock`, then you know that locking is not supported).

-One workaround for this is to run nextflow on a file system that supports locking (e.g. a local filesystem) for task metadata storage but run the processes/and store the output on a shared lustre directory.
+One workaround for this is to run nextflow on a file system that supports locking (e.g. a local filesystem) for task metadata storage while running the processes/and storing the output on a shared lustre directory.
 This works because the directory where results are stored does not need file locking (as outputs are always stored in separate directories to avoid collisions).
+To do this, simply run the nextflow command in a directory with locking and add the `-w` argument to specify the working directory.

 As an example, this is how we start nextflow on our HPC:
 ```bash